elizarov/SerializationByConvention/README.md

 # Serialization by Convention

+**THIS IS A DRAFT DOCUMENT**: Beware of typos and other work in progress.

 This document details the alternative approach to Kotlin Serialization that does not rely of pre-defined interfaces like `KInput` and `KOutput`, but adapts to arbitrary input/output APIs via extensions and by convention.

-As you will see, some things become simpler and get more performance, while others are getting more complicated.

 > Note: All function and annotation names in this document are tentative.
 It is designed to outline the general idea, and it is not a final design.

 ## Table of contents